 Mungag [Hagen Togoba]; tugl [Wahgi, Minj] (de Laubenfels 1988).

 Syn: Dacrydium falciforme [not (Parl.)
 Pilger] Laut. (de Laubenfels 1988), Falcatifolium sleumeri de Laub. & Silba 1988.
 The latter case is interesting, and perhaps unique among the gymnosperms.
 In 1969 P. van Royen and H.O.
 Sleumer collected a sterile specimen from a dwarfed plant growing at 1920 m elevation on Mt.
 Nettioti in the Vogelkop Peninsula.
 Van Royen did not mention this plant in his Alpine Flora of New Guinea (van Royen 1979), but in 1988 de Laubenfels and Silba described a new species on the basis of this single specimen.
-Farjon (2010) notes that the leaves from the specimen are very similar to the sun foliage of F. papuanum, which de Laubenfels (1988) describes as occurring in the mountains of the Vogelkop Peninsula (map at left).
+Farjon (2010) notes that the leaves from the specimen are very similar to the sun foliage of F. papuanum, which de Laubenfels (1988) describes as occurring in the mountains of the Vogelkop Peninsula (map at right).
 No other specimen of this species has ever been found; pending further discoveries, it is here treated as a synonym of F. papuanum.

 "Tree 6-22 m tall, 8-40 cm diam.
 Seedling leaves 6-18 by 0.6-0.8 mm.
 Juvenile leaves the same as the smaller adult leaves, glaucous beneath.
 Adult leaves falcate and then more or less linear in the distal part of the leaf or tapering slightly, narrowing almost abruptly to an apiculate apex, the apex occasionally bent slightly forward, 10-20 by 2-4 mm.
 Pollen cones 5-13 mm long and 2-2.5 mm diam.
 Receptacle and seed each 6-7 mm longt; (de Laubenfels 1988).